sboehler/knut/doc/README.md

 #### Collapse accounts

-Use `-c` to collapse accounts matching a certain regex.
-This can be used to completely hide an account (`-c0` - its positions will show up in the delta):
+Use `-m` to map accounts matching a certain regex to a reduced number of segments.
+This can be used to completely hide an account (`-m0` - its positions will show up in the delta):

 ```text
 {{ .Commands.Collapse}}